jlcarr/LeetCode/README.md

 - **Memory**: 26.9 MB
 - **Solution**: Two pointers, to grow and slide window.

+### Problem 210
+- **Name**: Course Schedule II
+- **Runtime**: 266 ms
+- **Memory**: 15.5 MB
+- **Solution**: Construct the dependency graph and keep track of the number of inbound edges to each node.
+Nodes with no inbound edges represent classes that can be taken immediately.
+Remove their outbound edges from the graph, this represents this dependency being filled, and add any classes that now no longer have any inbounds.
+Repeat this process and check if all classes have been taken.
+This is Kahn's algorithm.

 ### Problem 211
 - **Name**: Design Add and Search Words Data Structure
 - **Runtime**: 14955 ms